JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Make the emoji selector work for the create post wizard #DONE
 - Fade out animation is not working as it is hidden instantly #DONE
 ##### I added the animation but it becomes really slow even when the emoji selector is hidden
+- Added a state to manage the animation and hide the emoji selector as typing is really slow when it is rendered #DONE

 ### User and trend suggestion in the edit post view
 - Add user and trend suggestions in the edit post text area
-- Make the text blue when you are editing it
+- Make the text blue when you are editing it #DONE

 ### Bug alert
 - Button cant appear inside of a button for the share modal #DONE